lauracabtay/battleships-state-tracker/README.md

 ## Explainer

-I made the decision to track the game state rather using a dictionary rather than implementing a 2D grid as a board.
+I made the decision to track the game state using a dictionary rather than implementing a 2D grid as a board.
 My rationals are that:

 - Using a dictionary to track the game state is more memory-efficient as we only store information for non-empty cases.
 - A dictionary generally offers better time complexity.